alibekashirali/GameJamSPb2019/README.md

 # GameJamSPb2019
-We with our team "Noo_Blean" created a game, when we took part in 'Game Jam SPb 2019' and had only 24 hours for work
+Our team shortly named as "nooBleen" (Bleen nooBleen = new Bleen("Noo");) created a game when we took part in 'Game Jam SPb 2019' and had only 24 hours for work.

 <p align="center"><img src="/poster.jpg" width=40% alt="Poster" text-align="center"></p>

 ## Gameplay descriptions
-Control is carried out by arrows, F - start dialog with NPC or shout, if no one is around.
+Control is carried out by arrows.
+Shift helps you if you stuck.
+Press F (c) to start dialog with NPC or shout, if no one is around.
-You should track 2 scales: your own time and "karma", time runs - you hurry, but on the way you meet people, you can help them, and you can pass by and save time, when you help - your karma increases, but you lose more time.
+You should track 2 scales: your own time and "humaneness".
+On the way you meet people, you can talk to them and even help them and increase your humaneness, but you lose time on it and can be late on work.
-We think people must have skill time managment and remain people, not be indifferent.
+We think people must have skill to manage their own time and to remain people, not to be indifferent.

 ## Prerequisites